 The newly discovered cell is a dendritic cell, a type of cell that acts as a sentinel for the immune system.
 These specialized white blood cells continuously screen the body’s tissues for unusual activity, including the presence of bacterial pathogens, viruses, or cancer.
+There are so many varieties of it, that unvoluntarily we are sometimes faced with a question: What is mesothelioma? or any other variety.
 Should they encounter something out of ordinary they trigger the body’s immune response by taking small parts of the pathogen (antigens) and displaying them on their cell surface.
 This then allows the killer T-cells to respond to the infection and kill the invading pathogen, a process which could be targeted for vaccine development.
 The now discontinued Lyme disease vaccine was itself unusual in that it targeted the bacteria in the gut of the tick in order to forestall transmission to a human host, rather than targeting the bacteria once infection has occurred.
 Whether these dendritic cells’ discovery can lead to a different type of vaccine remains to be seen.

 Cross-Presentation in New White Blood Cell Type

 These dendritic cells are unusual in that they themselves do not need to be infected in order to alert the killer T-cells to the pathogen.
 Most cells are only able to present antigens when infected and, thus, killer T-cells will only become activated if the cells are already infected.
-Working alongside A*STAR’s Singapore Immunology Network (SIgN), the scientists in Newcastle discovered the dendritic cells’ ability to generate an immune system resonse to an external antigen source in a process called cross-presentation.
+Working alongside A*STAR’s Singapore Immunology Network (SIgN) and Antibody Screening Library Platform, the scientists in Newcastle discovered the dendritic cells’ ability to generate an immune system resonse to an external antigen source in a process called cross-presentation.

 Harnessing Natural Immunity for Vaccine Development